patching...

 Others weren't so supportive of the proposals.
 Some raised concerns that the plans taking shape are too bicycle-centric in focus, and that other steps need to be taken simultaneously to help make improvements in public transit and traffic safety on shared roadways.

 “The only bikes I’ve ridden in the last 20 years are in rehab centers, so it’s rather important to get to downtown outside riding a bike,” Louisa Fish said.
-“If I’m coming into downtown on the [Big Blue Bus Line 1], and it gets stopped at Lincoln Blvd., and it takes another 15 minutes to make it into downtown, that doesn’t work. … I’m not objecting to the bicycle improvements; I’m saying that cannot be your total focus.”
+“If I’m coming into downtown on the [ Line 1], and it gets stopped at Lincoln Blvd., and it takes another 15 minutes to make it into downtown, that doesn’t work. … I’m not objecting to the bicycle improvements; I’m saying that cannot be your total focus.”

 Council members echoed some of the questions and concerns raised by members of the community.
 Councilman Bob Holbrook questioned the necessity of the planned bicycle and pedestrian bridge that would cross the 10 freeway at Seventh St. He pointed out that such a bridge used to exist in the same location but was removed because its use did not justify the bridge’s upkeep.